apache/eagle/eagle-docs/tutorial/application_manager_tutorial.md

     Some default topology properties are defined here.
 It can be overridden.

+#### Manual

+1. Editing eagle-scheduler.conf, and start Eagle service

+        # enable application manager
+        appCommandLoaderEnabled=true
+        # provide jar path
+        envContextConfig.jarFile=/path-to-jar

+    For more configurations, please back to **Configuration**. <br />
     After the configuration is ready, start Eagle service `bin/eagle-service.sh start`.

-#### Step 2: add topologies on UI
-1. First of all, go to admin page
+2. Go to admin page
    ![admin-page](/images/appManager/admin-page.png)
    ![topology-monitor](/images/appManager/topology-monitor.png)

-2. Go to management page, and create a topology description.
+3. Go to management page, and create a topology description.
 There are three required fields
     * name: topology name
     * type: topology type [CLASS, DYNAMIC]
-    * execution entry: either the class which implement interface TopologyExecutable or eagle [DSL](https://github.com/apache/incubator-eagle/blob/master/eagle-assembly/src/main/conf/sandbox-hadoopjmx-pipeline.conf) based topology definition
+    * execution entry: either the class which implements interface TopologyExecutable or eagle [DSL](https://github.com/apache/incubator-eagle/blob/master/eagle-assembly/src/main/conf/sandbox-hadoopjmx-pipeline.conf) based topology definition
    ![topology-description](/images/appManager/topology-description.png)

-3. Back to monitoring page, and choose the site/application to deploy the topology
+4. Back to monitoring page, and choose the site/application to deploy the topology
    ![topology-execution](/images/appManager/topology-execution.png)

-4. Go to site page, and edit site->application and add some new configurations.
+5. Go to site page, and edit site->application and add some new configurations.
 Blow are some example configurations for [site=sandbox, applicatoin=hbaseSecurityLog]
    `These configurations have a higher priority than those in eagle-scheduler.conf`

            classification.hbase.zookeeper.property.clientPort=2181